MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/data-template-selector.md

 ---
-Description: Use data template selectors to customize the styles of your items based on the item properties.
+description: Use data template selectors to customize the styles of your items based on the item properties.
 title: Data template selection
 label: Data template selection
 template: detail.hbs